 2. Video emphasizes digital literacy

 It is vital that students do not see school and digital literacy as separate entities.
 They should be regarded as integrated components of education.
 Digital literacy is a vital 21st-century skill that is a prerequisite for just about any job.
 The more students are exposed to it at school, the more confident and proficient they will become.
 Students who film, edit, and exhibit their videos learn invaluable skills.

 Using classroom videos is effective when accompanied by the right equipment.
 The wrong screen or a slow connection can ruin the impact of a video.
 This encourages teachers to use the videos on different platforms, depending on the video quality and type of equipment available.

-There are a few ways teachers can use classroom videos
+4. There are a variety of ways teachers can use classroom videos

-For older students, using videos can prepare them for college.
+For older students, using videos will greatly-prepare them for college.
 Requiring students to take notes or answer questions based on what they heard imparts listening skills.
 These skills can be applied at higher education levels where students are lectured and must take notes.
 Teachers can show students how to summarize what they have heard and how to distinguish between core facts and peripheral information.

 Classroom videos can be used to complete scientific experiments or make art products.

 If students have access to cameras, they can complete assignments and submit them in video form.
 With the advent smartphone technology, a video assignment is becoming ever more practical.